 APA plywood and OSB structural panels are manufactured to meet minimum performance criteria given in several standards including Voluntary Product Standard PS 1-09, Structural Plywood, Form L870, and Voluntary Product Standard PS 2-10, Performance Standard for Wood-Based Structural-Use Panels, Form S350.
 To qualify for a given Span Rating under the standards, a panel must meet all of the criteria for that rating.
 As a result, mechanical properties that are characteristic of APA wood structural panels are typically greater than the minimum necessary to pass one criterion.

 Exterior panels may be used for applications subject to long-term exposure to the weather.
-Exterior plywood is made with fully waterproof glue and, in addition, is composed of C-grade or better veneers throughout.
+Exterior plywood is made with moisture-resistant glue and, in addition, is composed of C-grade or better veneers throughout.
 This combination provides maximum resistance to the effects of daily cyclic variations of moisture and temperature caused by long-term exposure to weather.
 Exterior OSB is additionally protected by a weather-resistive surface overlay.

 Exposure 1 panels may be used for applications which are not permanently exposed to the weather.
 These panels are intended to resist the effects of moisture due to construction delays or other similar conditions.
 In addition, Exposure 1 panels may be used where exposure to the outdoors is on the underside only, such as roof overhangs.